livepeer/docs/docs/video-miners/guides/benchmarking.md

 2021-03-12 00:21:46.9851,0,9,2,0.09412
 ```

-When all the transcoding sessions end it will output some metrics.
-The ones to
+When all the transcoding sessions end, metrics output will be generated.

-look out for are the two real-time ratios.
-"Real-Time Segs Ratio" captures the
-number of segments transcoded in real-time.
-"Real-Time Duration Ratio" captures
+- `Real-Time Segs Ratio` captures the number of segments transcoded in real-time.

-the total time taken to transcode all segments relative to the total duration of
-all source segments.
+- `Real-Time Duration Ratio` captures the total time taken to transcode all segments relative to the total duration of all source segments.

 ```bash
 *------------------------------*---------------------*